Oklahoma Music Minutes for October 2-6: Music you should hear this week

 Monday, October 2

-Lincka is from Oklahoma City.
-Find more of their music at instagram.com/linckamusic.
+Chelsea Days are from Oklahoma City.
+Find more of their music at chelseadays.band.

 Tuesday, October 3